-2 men to stand trial over
+2 men to stand trial

 friends death in car race